Get More Quality Hires With an Effective Candidate Follow-up Strategy

 You can incorporate this idea into your follow-up strategy:

 Rejected Candidates: Email rejected candidates with timely feedback on their performance and the reason for their rejection.
 Your input might just give these candidates a springboard into a better fitting job.
-If you need help figuring what to say in your rejection letter, here are some great templates that can help you stand out.
+If you need help figuring out what to say in your rejection letter, here are some great templates that can help you stand out.

 Successful Candidates: Have the hiring manager call the candidates that impressed enough to move on in the process.
 Even if these candidates are simply selected for a second round of interviews, give them an ego boost and some reasons to be excited about the position.

 When you pass off a candidate to multiple people in your organization during the hiring process, it signifies to the candidate that they are just another cog in the machine.
 If you are serious about recruiting top-tier candidates, you should designate a single person to communicate with your candidate(s) from start to finish.
-In addition to making the candidates feel more comfortable, this gives brings a “concierge” feel to recruiting process, giving candidates the impression that they are truly valued.
+In addition to making the candidates feel more comfortable, this gives brings a “concierge” feel to the recruiting process, giving candidates the impression that they are truly valued.

 “Relationship recruiting” has been a key to hiring the best people for years.
 It only makes sense to extend it to your follow-up strategy:

-Rejected Candidates: Just because certain candidates don’t fit for one position, that doesn’t mean they can’t be valuable in other positions.
+Rejected Candidates: Just because certain candidates don’t fit one position, that doesn’t mean they can’t be valuable in other positions.
 By forming relationships with candidates now, you can make it easier to source talent for other positions in the future.

 Rejected candidates who have a good rapport with your hiring managers are more likely to do business with you or recommend friends and associates to work for you.